jorgschonau/kaggle/README.md

-# kaggle
+# Kaggle
-Place for all projects related to Kaggle
+Place for all projects related to Kaggle, mostly competitions and experiments